 “Periodontal disease was associated with a small, but significant, increase in overall cancer risk.”

 Why might this be the case?
-A paper published in Nature goes some way toward an explanation.
+A

 The researchers found that an enzyme produced by a type of bacteria commonly associated with gum disease — Treponema denticola — commonly appears in certain tumors of the gastrointestinal system.